Warehouse Barcode Systems: Setup and Best Practices

 Picking

-Fulfilling orders by collecting items from storage:
+This is where orders get filled, collecting items from storage:

 - Receive pick list on scanner or mobile device (directed by WMS)